Thomas Hunter (Irish politician): IRB and the Irish Volunteers

-The 2nd Battalion was ordered to march, on 26 July 1914, to Howth to assist in the delivery of 900 rifles and ammunition being landed by Erskine Childers aboard his yacht, Asgard.
-While it is not clear if Hunter was on the march or involved in the landing, he was heavily involved in the subsequent recollection of the scattered rifles and the more orderly distribution and safe storage of the same.
-This was in line with his experience as an IRB Centre with years of experience in procuring and distributing arms.
+On 26 July 1914, the 2nd Battalion was ordered to march to Howth to assist in the landing of approximately 900 rifles and ammunition brought by Erskine Childers aboard the yacht Asgard.
+It is unclear whether Hunter took part in the march or the landing itself; however, he was involved in the recovery of rifles that had been dispersed and in their subsequent distribution and storage.
+This activity reflected his organisational role within the IRB.

-On 1 August 1914, Hunter, now teamed up with his long-time partner Peadar Clancy, took part in the Kilcoole gun-running, in which 600 rifles and ammunition were landed in County Wicklow.
+On 1 August 1914, Hunter, working with Peadar Clancy, was involved in the Kilcoole gun-running, during which approximately 600 rifles and ammunition were landed in County Wicklow.

-The Redmondite Split of the Volunteers, in September 1914, thrust Hunter even further into the realm of the IRB elite.
-With the departure of Bulmer Hobson from the IRB Supreme Council, Hunter was appointed to the body.
-For reasons unknown, he attended only one meeting and resigned his seat to Sean Tobin.
-It is also at this time that MacDonagh moved to the Dublin Brigade Command, thereby leaving Hunter as de facto Commandant of the 2nd Battalion.
-The split saw around 75% of the members of the Volunteers follow John Redmond and the Irish Parliamentary Party into the ranks of the British military and The Great War.
-Those that remained were committed and had full confidence in their leaders.
-This attitude was summed up by Professor Liam Ó Briain: At last we had a real body with a real purpose.
+Following the Redmondite Split of September 1914, Hunter was appointed to the IRB Supreme Council after the departure of Bulmer Hobson.
+He attended one meeting before resigning his position, which was then taken by Sean Tobin.
+Around the same period, Thomas MacDonagh assumed command of the Dublin Brigade, leaving Hunter acting as Commandant of the 2nd Battalion.

+The split resulted in a majority of the Irish Volunteers following John Redmond and the Irish Parliamentary Party into the British Army during the First World War.
+Those who remained formed a smaller organisation under existing leadership.
+Professor Liam Ó Briain later described the post-split structure of the Volunteers as follows:

+At last we had a real body with a real purpose.
 Organisation was improved by able leaders like Thomas MacDonagh, of the Dublin Brigade, and Brigade-Adjutant Éamon de Valera; Ned Daly and Piaras Béaslaí in the first battalions; Tom Hunter, Eamon Price, and Richard Mulcahy in the second, Eamon Ceannt and Cathal Brugha in the fourth.